-The Greystanes PS upgrade is classified as a state significant development, and has been assessed by the Department of Planning and Environment (DPE).
-Consent has been granted.
+The Mainsbridge SSP project is classified as a state significant development, and has been assessed by the Department of Planning and Environment (DPE).
+Consent was provided on 27/02/19.

 DPE's web page on the project is here.

 2. Community Engagement Objectives